Adding a TLS Listener

 Maximum Concurrent Connections per AZ

 Specifies the maximum number of concurrent connections that a listener can handle per second in each AZ.
-The default value is Unlimited.
+Unlimited is selected by default.
 You can select Limit request to set the maximum number of concurrent connections.

-Reducing the concurrent connection limit do not interrupt established connections.
+Reducing the concurrent connection limit does not interrupt established connections.

 NOTE:This option is available in certain regions.
 You can see which regions support this option on the console.